Gadnex/gadnex.github.io/src/posts/coupling-and-cohesion/coupling-and-cohesion.md

 ## Two common code structuring approaches

 In this section I would like to compare two common code structuring approaches in terms of coupling and cohesion.
 These two code structuring approaches are **Package by layer** and **Package by function**.
-For this example I will make use of a Scrum management system as many software developers are familier with Scrum.
+For this example, I will make use of a Scrum management system as many software developers are familier with Scrum.

 ### Package by layer